TomasTillmann/ElevatorSystemSimulation/README.md

 ### **Population distribution**
 * Assigns each floor how likely a person on this floor would like to use an elevator and where probably would the person go, at a given time.
-* e.g. In an office building in the afternoon from floor 5,6,7 it is very likely a person would call an elevator and would like to get to floor one or underground (parking), because their workday is over, but in the morning it will be the other way around.
+* e.g. In an office building in the afternoon from office floors it is very likely a person would call an elevator and would like to get to floor one or underground (parking), because their workday is over, but in the morning it will be the other way around (down peak or up peak period).

 #### Attribues
 * time